iamlanjt/LazyWebhookCLI/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability with this project, you can contact ``lanjt#2129`` on Discord, visit our Discord server and DM a staff member, or create a new Issue (if the Issue vulnerability is severe enough, please do not take this path).
+To report a vulnerability with this project, you can contact ``lanjt`` on Discord, visit our Discord server and DM a staff member, or create a new Issue (if the Issue vulnerability is severe enough, please do not take this path).

 Once our staff team gets to your vulnerability, we will keep you updated in any way possible, such as through Discord DMs or Issue comments.